 Add a user tag.

-Click the User Tag Management tab and click Add User Tag.
+Click the User Tag Management tab, and click Add User Tag.

 Use tag-based authorization.

-In this example, the selected controlled fields and user tag table fields are shown in the following figure.
+The selected controlled fields and user tag table fields are shown in the following figure.

 Click Save.

-View the authorization results in a dashboard.
+View the authorization result in a dashboard.

 Scenario 2: Perform access control by manually managing a tag table